-For week 4 of the 2020 Declutter Challenge, we are tackling the office and craft room.
-This week’s office declutter checklist includes 28 items commonly found in offices and crafts rooms that you can most likely discard and won’t miss!
-At the end of 6 weeks, you will have checklists of more than 100 items that you can toss!
-In fact, through Week 4 our lists include 110 items!
+For week four of the Declutter Challenge, we are tackling the office and craft room.
+This week’s office declutter checklist includes twenty-seven items commonly found in offices and crafts rooms that you can most likely discard and won’t miss!
+At the end of seven weeks, you will have checklists of more than 150 items that you can toss!
+In fact, through Week Four our lists include over one hundred and ten items!
 Think of it as a Decluttering Scavenger Hunt!
-Print off your Office Declutter Checklist fand let’s get busy.
+Print off your Office Declutter Checklist and let’s get busy.

 If you are new to this Declutter Challenge and you want to, as Maria (soon to be Von Trapp) suggests, start at the very beginning, pop over to week 1 where we dive into our bedrooms and bathrooms.

 If you haven’t joined the Declutter Challenge yet, you can do that here.
 Once you join, you will receive: